mcapinsk/CAC-CAP/README.md

 The above commands will build only the CAPD library.

-For detailed description on how to build the library see
+For a detailed description on how to build the library see

 http://capd.ii.uj.edu.pl/html/capd_compilation.html